wmeitzen/postgresql-explain-graph/README.md

 # Gratitude

-Many thanks from Akila Muthuveeraganapathy, depesz (Hubert Lubaczewski), Thomas Munro, Stanislav Silin from Upwork, people on IRC channel #postgresql, people on the Postgres slack channel, and others!
+Many thanks from Akila Muthuveeraganapathy, Hubert "depesz" Lubaczewski, Thomas Munro, Stanislav Silin from Upwork, people on IRC channel #postgresql, people on the Postgres slack channel, and others!